The Outsider (Wilson book): Sequels

 Wilson followed The Outsider with six philosophical titles, which have become known as The Outsider Cycle: Religion and the Rebel (1957), The Age of Defeat (The Stature of Man in the U.S., 1959), The Strength to Dream (1962), Origins of the Sexual Impulse (1963), Beyond the Outsider (1965) and the summary volume Introduction to the New Existentialism (1966).
 These were accompanied by a string of novels aimed at putting his philosophical ideas into action.

+Cultural references

+In 1957, Angus Wilson wrote a short story, "A bit off the map", where he satirized Colin Wilson and the ideas that Wilson had put forth in The Outsider.